litebase/docs/docs/security.md

 ## Frequently Asked Questions

-Can you view my data?
+Can your company view my data?
 :   No, we do not have access to your data.
 We simply administer the
     infrastructure.
 When you send queries to the LitebaseDB service encryption prevents us from fully understanding what you are reading or writing.